-As a merchant, you want to provide your customers with a smooth, user-friendly checkout process, while giving them a sense of confidence that their personal details will remain secure.
+As a merchant, you want to provide your customers with a smooth, user-friendly checkout process, while giving them a sense of confidence that their personal details will stay secure.
 You also want to know you're going to receive payments quickly and efficiently.

-After consulting many online business owners and even running a couple of successful e-commerce sites of my own, I'm here to share what I've learned.
+After consulting many online business owners and even running a couple of successful ecommerce sites of my own, I'm here to share what I've learned.
 I'll tell you exactly how to set up your payment processes, what to pay special attention to, and what to avoid at all costs.

-This may sound overwhelming if you're setting up your online shop for the first time, but there's no need to panic!
+This may sound overwhelming if you're setting up your online shop for the first time, but there's no need to panic.
 You don't need a technical background to accept payments securely on your website.
 The process can be simple and hassle-free if you follow the steps in this article.
 I have some expert tips for you as well!

 7 Steps to Accept Online Payments on Your Website

 1. Choose Online Payment Methods for Your Website

 There are tons of different payment methods to choose from, and with the rise of fintech and ebanks, new methods are popping up all the time.
 Today’s consumers are used to getting what they want, and they expect to be able to use the payment method of their choice when shopping online.